marcus67/little_brother/README.md

 *pulling the plug*.

-*   There is a Docker image available (currently for the slave only) which makes it really easy to run a slave on a Linux host with a Docker deamon available.
+*   There is a Docker image available (currently for the slave only) which makes it really easy to run a slave on a Linux host with a Docker daemon available.

 *   The application uses voice generation to inform the user over impending logouts.
 Also these spoken messages are internationalized.
 Optionally, users can be notified using four different popup tools.
 Note that this